-Diseases, Diagnostics, and Dangers of Urban Agriculture, Hobby Farms, and “Backyard” Food Animals in Veterinary Medicine
+Diseases, Diagnostics, and One Health Aspects of Urban Agriculture, Hobby Farms, and “Backyard” Food Animals

 Sat, September 28, 2019 - Sat, September 28, 2019

 There has been a recent explosion of public interest in the quality and source of the food put on the family table, with people of diverse backgrounds exploring raising their own animals for eggs, milk, and meat.
 From small backyard chicken flocks in a city’s downtown, to amateur honeybee keepers in the suburbs, small goat herds milked for making cheese or soap in rural areas, and a few swine kept on the family farm, veterinarians throughout the country are facing the challenge of caring for their clients’ ever-expanding menageries.

 The goal of this continuing education event is to provide an introduction to the important diseases and husbandry concerns in a variety of hobby and farm animals (bees, poultry, small ruminants, swine) unfamiliar to many veterinarians, with an emphasis on the potential risks to public health through a review of reportable and zoonotic diseases for each species.
 This course is suitable for small, mixed, and large animal veterinarians and would provide 7 hours of CE credit including 1 hour of Georgia LEAP CE.